Bairi Piya

 "Bairi Piya" is a song from the 2002 Bollywood film, Devdas.
 The song is composed by Ismail Darbar and sung by Shreya Ghoshal along with Udit Narayan.
 The lyrics were penned by Nusrat Badr.
 The song features Aishwarya Rai and Shah Rukh Khan in the video.
-Shreya Ghoshal received many accolades for her rendition of the song.
+Shreya Ghoshal received many accolades for her rendition of the song, most notably the national film award.